enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

 What does this strategy look like?

-Labeled “Big Bang Disruption” by Larry Downes and Paul Nunes, the process is to conduct “random experiments” without any kind of strategic vision or direction and see what happens.
+Labeled “_Big Bang Disruption_” by Larry Downes and Paul Nunes, the process is to conduct “random experiments” without any kind of strategic vision or direction and see what happens.

 The hope is that something will emerge which is immense and grows rapidly, taking all air out of the industry being targeted.